sosier/LLM_Token_Frequency_Feature/README.md

 ## Acknowledgements

-I have to express my gratitude to all the companies who made their models open source (OpenAI, Meta, Mistral, Google, and Microsoft).
+I want to express my gratitude to all the companies who made their models open source (OpenAI, Meta, Mistral, Google, and Microsoft).
 This work would have been impossible otherwise as I definitely don't have the means to train any of these models myself!
 I also want to thank Hugging Face for hosting the models and providing helpful code for pulling / interacting with them, and of course Andrej Karpathy for building and sharing his [nanoGPT repo](https://github.com/karpathy/nanoGPT/tree/master).